 Brown-headed nuthatches are a tool-using species.
 They use bark from tees to cover seeds or as a lever to remove other bark pieces.
 The Brown-headed Nuthatch is also a social bird.
 They participate in a behavior referred to as allopreening.
 When birds preen each other, they congregate on branches and groom one another’s feathers.

-The oldest known brown-headed Nuthatches were recorded to be 5 years and 9 months in age.
+The oldest known brown-headed Nuthatches were recorded as five years and nine months.

 2. American Bushtit

-American Bushtits are known to be the smallest of the passerines in North America and ranging from 2.8-3.1 inches in length and weighing 0.1-0.2 ounces.
+American Bushtits are known to be the smallest of the passerines in North America, ranging from 2.8-3.1 inches in length and weighing 0.1-0.2 ounces.

 Bushtits prefer oak forests, woodlands full of evergreen trees, while some will reside in urban areas.
 You may find this species from sea level to elevations over 10,000 feet.